dali-lab/build/resources/dev-resources/additional-resources.md

+---
+layout: page
+title: Additional Dev Resources
+published: true
+---

-##### A guide to a variety of tools, technologies, and starter packs that are helpful for devs to improve their workflow
+### A guide to a variety of tools, technologies, and starter packs that are helpful for devs to improve their workflow

 These are mostly for OS X but all are available on linux and, well, if you use Windows then you should talk to a staff person – we have loaner Macs!